Rustbusters/drone/README.md

 #### Hunter Drone to Simulation Controller

-This feature of the drone uses the same `Packet` structure as specified in the protocol standard.\
+This feature of the drone uses the same `Packet` structure as the one specified in the protocol standard.\
 The only thing that changes is the encoding.
 The `HuntPacket` looks like this:

 ```rust